Ancud

 Ancud (/es/) is a city in southern Chile located in the northernmost part of the island and province of Chiloé, in Los Lagos Region.
 It is the second largest city of Chiloé Archipelago after Castro.
 The city was established in 1768 to function as the capital of the archipelago and held that position until 1982.
 Founded as bulwark against foreign powers in colonial times, the city played an important role in the Chilean colonization of Patagonia in the 19th century.

+Toponymy

+There are various interpretations of the origin of its name.
+One suggestion is that it comes from a Mapudungun expression meaning 'big valley', while others suggest it means 'pot-bellied hills' or 'fertile land'.

 Geography

 Numerous glaciations have dredged the Chacao Channel to the north, separating Chiloé Island from mainland Chile to the north, marking the border between two natural regions of Chile, Zona Sur to the north and Zona Austral to the south.
 The Pacific Ocean lies on the west as the Chilean Coastal Range continues as a chain of islands.
 To the southeast of the commune is Quemchi and Dalcahue to the south.
 The commune has a surface area of 1752.4 sqkm.
 To the west are the coastal villages of Pumillahue and Quetalmahue, among others.
-25 kilometers west of Ancud lies Islotes de Puñihuil Natural Monument, a group of preserved islands that provide habitat to various penguin species.
+25 km west of Ancud lies Islotes de Puñihuil Natural Monument, a group of preserved islands that provide habitat to various penguin species.